 Universal credit: Scotland

 This page sets out legislation that is relevant to welfare reform and universal credit specifically relating to Scotland.
-Universal credit is currently rolling-out in Scotland as it is in England and Wales.
+Universal credit full service is now fully rolled out in Scotland as it is in the rest of the UK.
 The only differences in Scotland are in relation to payment flexibilities – you can find detail about how these payment flexibilities work in Scotland in our payment section.

 The Welfare Reform Act 2012 broadly applies only to England, Wales and Scotland.
 There are a couple of exceptions to this set out in Section 149 Welfare Reform Act 2012: